lodenrogue/hith/README.md

 ```

 `defvar` and `setq` both return the variable's *name* (as a symbol),
 not its value.
-Leep that in mind if you're chaining expressions
+Keep that in mind if you're chaining expressions
 together.

 They also differ in an important way: `defvar` always creates (or